kyle-robinson/paint-online/README.md

 Refer to the following information on how to install and use the application.

 ### Dependencies
-To use the framework, the following prerequisites must be met.
+To use the application, the following prerequisites must be met.
 * Windows 10+
 * Visual Studio
 * Git Version Control